PREMKUMARCH/PREMKUMARCH-Project-code---Smart-City-IoT/README.md

 2. Create a free IEEE account and download the dataset
 3. Save as `datasets/crawdad_zigbee.csv`

-> Note: If either dataset file is absent the simulator automatically
+> Note: If either dataset file is absent, the simulator automatically
 > substitutes synthetic white-noise fluctuation templates with a warning,
 > so all experiments still run correctly.

 ## Installation

 pip install numpy pandas scipy matplotlib

 ## Running

 # Run all 6 experiments (30 seeds × 20 epochs each, ~5–15 min)
 python simulation.py

 ## Key Parameters (config.py)